Kyōhei Tsutsumi: Career

-On the suggestion of a composer Jun Hashimoto, his senior graduate of university, Watanabe began his songwriting career under the pen name Kyohei Tsutsumi.
+On the suggestion of lyricist Jun Hashimoto, his senior graduate of university, Watanabe began his songwriting career under the pen name Kyohei Tsutsumi.
 "Kiiroi Lemon", his first recorded compositions co-written by Hashimoto and sung by then-unknown Masato Shimon (using stage name Kōichi Fuji), was issued as a single in 1966.
 However, it was initially released as a work composed by Kōichi Sugiyama, and Tsutsumi's name was not credited on the original pressing of the record.

 Tsutsumi's first hit, "Barairo no Kumo", was performed by the Village Singers and released as a single in 1967.
 He rose to fame in 1969, after release of "Blue Light Yokohama" recorded by singer and actress Ayumi Ishida.
 It was released as a single on Christmas Day of 1968 and topped the Japanese Oricon sales chart in the following year, becoming the fifth record to have sold over 1 million copies since the chart started counting sales in 1968.
 As a composer of the song, Tsutsumi won the 11th Japan Record Awards for the best songwriting category on December 31, 1969.

 In 2020, he became one of eight recipients of the Special Lifetime Achievement Award at the 62nd Japan Record Awards.